devbulchandani/utopia/README.md

   and faster but safer from frauds.

 #### AI Capabilities
-- AI-powered event assistant to query all your doubts about
+- AI-powered event assistant to query all your doubts about the events on going ,upcoming or ended.
 - Intelligent query resolution for event-related questions
 - Automated event content generation